tonilopezmr/android-community/README.md

 #Android-Community

-Collection of posts and Talks android community.
+Collection of Posts and Talks Android Community.

 Help me to create together the biggest collection of information about android community, contribute now!!.